richardjalba/mern-ecommerce/README.md

 I create userRegisterReducer in userReducers.
 Then I add it to the store.js file.
 Next I add register to userActions.
 This is very similar to login.

 Aftwerwards I build out the RegisterScreen.
 Which is similar to LoginScreen.
 Except there are more redux useState hooks and (now including name, confirmPassword, message).
 Along with a few other changes in the form and message.

+Now I want to get the backend setup so I can create a ProfileScreen in the frontend.

+So I'll start at the userController and create a POST to updateUserProfile (name, email, password).

+Then inside the userRoutes file, I add a .put to the/profile route.

+Afterwards I go on postman to make sure these API's are working properly.
+I couldn't get it to work at first because I forgot about my protect middleware.
+Everything is working fine.

+I go to userConstants and userReducers for USER\__DETAILS_-----.
+Then I add the reducer to the store.js file.
+Next I add getUserDetails to userActions.

+In the Screens folder I create the ProfileScreen file to build out.
+Much of the logic is based on the ProfileScreen, but with some changes.
+The JSX is similar except with profile info on the left and orders on the right side of the screen.

+Then in app.js I add a route for the profileScreen.
+And I add the user update constants in the userConstants file, followed by adding userUpdateProfileReducer to userReducers.js and updateUserProfile to userActions.